TruncatedDinoSour/armour/doc/d/pDB-1.md

 and for the encryption of data.
 AES256-GCM not only provides a high level of security, but also is highly efficient in terms of processing needs.
 GCM mode of AES also provides data authentication, which helps to ensure the cipher- or clear- text was not tampered with in any way.

-As it's a fairly efficient symmetric block cipher, it can be ran multiple times easily without major issues, enhancing the security and depth of the encryption.
-Here's how pDBv1 utilizes AES 256 in GCM mode:
+As it is a fairly efficient symmetric block cipher, it can be ran multiple times easily without major issues, enhancing the security and depth of the encryption.
+Here is how pDBv1 utilizes AES 256 in GCM mode:

     # salt = get_key(CRYPTO_SALT);